-The States of Jersey Development Company Limited will continue the existing activities of Waterfront Enterprise Board Limited.
+The States of Jersey Development Company Limited will continue the existing activities of Waterfront Enterprise Board Limited, in accordance with the arrangements set out in this report,.

 Governance

 The States of Jersey Development Company Limited would continue to have all the normal powers of a company including the power to buy and sell land and the power to borrow money.
 The States of Jersey Development Company Limited would continue to be exempt from paying income tax in the same way as Waterfront Enterprise Board Limited on the basis that all profits will be expended wholly and exclusively to improve and extend public infrastructure and works for the good of the Public of the Island.